kenpeter/algo1/company.md

 # how to think

-# single phase -> group / on the road of group
+# single phase -> group / road of group
 * ......

+# everything can be group / road group
+* ....

 # when action, think opposite response